w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 Majority-carries, a simple comparison of votes, if there are more aye votes than nay, then the proposal is carried.
 $${approve} > {against}$$

-To calculate the voting for a proposal, we need this four information.
+We need the following information to calculate the required voting thresholds of proposals:

 ```
 Approve - the number of aye votes